HarfoucheLab/Ready-Steady-Go-AI/Step 1 - Image Dataset Selection/README.md

 When running our code in Step 2, 3, and 4, required data and models will be downloaded to the project automatically.

-For more details, check our paper: "Ready, Steady, Go AI: A Practical Tutorial on Explainable Artificial Intelligence and Its Applications in Plant Digital Phenomics"
+For more details, check our paper: "Ready, Steady, Go AI: A Practical Tutorial on Explainable Artificial Intelligence and Its Applications in Phenomics Image Analysis"